City of Deltona

 D.

-This item is for the City Commission to determine whether to place one
+This item is for the City Commission to determine whether to place

-Operating Guidelines & Meeting Rules and Procedures.
+Commission Operating Guidelines & Meeting Rules and Procedures.

 Background: